PoCInnovation/Open-Zero/README.md

 ### Training

-The AI train by playing against itself using [A3C](https://paperswithcode.com/method/a3c) methods.
+The AI trains by playing against itself using [A3C](https://paperswithcode.com/method/a3c) methods.

 ### Testing